mlehotay/ier/IER/IER-meaning.md

 IER begins with a non-negotiable commitment:

-> **There is exactly one objective physical reality.**
+> **There exists exactly one objective physical reality.**

 That reality:

 * exists independently of experience
 * is fully physical
 * contains all systems, substrates, and dynamics
-* does not depend on observation or representation
+* does not depend on observation, modeling, or representation

 At the same time, IER entails: